river-wind/CarNDT1Proj4/Project4writeup.md

 What I do feel is nearly magic is the sliding window search process.
 While I have read the code and the descriptions provided, I'm still flummoxed by the details of how this function actually works; I will continue studying it in order to improve my understanding as we approach the car identification project.

 Merging the Behavioral Cloning process with this process would be an interesting one.
 If we could teach a neural network not just to clone behavior, but to clone object identification behavior, we could start to generate a rudimentary conceptualization within an A.I.
 In addition to rote learning ("when o your this, turn this far that way"), we could also begin to train an A.I. to identify things within the images it processes, and use modern-day decision trees to "think ahead", and plan expectations of future states based on what those objects are most likely to do.

+Handling the extremly strong curve of the harder challenge video will require altering the assuming that the lines we are looking for will be vertical, and would benefit from more heavily weighting prior lane identification from the past few frames of video to predict where the line is likely to be next.
+By following the left line as it curves further and further right, the process will be less likely to lose it completely.